You need more data quality in CRM!

 The above measures already belong to the area of data quality management, which is responsible for the strategic management of the data and the sustainable protection of data quality in CRM.
 For data errors, which nevertheless creep in every now and then or occur due to time, there are also some tasks.

 By now, you are sure you are aware of how important good data quality in CRM is for your business.
-And you’ve probably also noticed that it’s no small thing to ensure high data quality permanently.
+And you have probably also been able to determine that it is no small feat to ensure high data quality on a permanent basis.
 Data quality management should therefore find a permanent place in your in-house data culture.

 What does your data quality have to be in CRM?

 Despite the high importance of data quality, it can be said quite bluntly that it is almost impossible to achieve 100% data quality in CRM.
 In addition, the required data quality is always dependent on the application context and the existing errors.
 However, if you are really aware of this and take the appropriate measures, you can be confident that your data quality in CRM will be sufficient for your purpose.
-Because then you can define what data you need, what purpose you will serve and thus which errors you have to exclude for it.
-Once this has been done, your data quality should also provide you with the reliable and meaningful results from the CRM software.
+Because then you can define what data you need, what purpose it will serve and therefore what errors you need to exclude for it.
+Once that is done, your data quality should give you the reliable and meaningful results you want from CRM software.

 Conclusion